 Find Your Contacts

 Your chances of success are greatly increased if you can first make a personal connection with someone inside the organization.
 If you already know someone there, ask for an introduction to someone in the relevant area who might be able to hire you.
 If you don’t know anyone, you might be able to locate a mutual acquaintance through LinkedIn and request an introduction.
 For science doctoral students, faculty often have connections to organizations that undertake scientific analysis in their area of specialization.
 For everyone, the Duke Alumni Directory can identify alumni with connections to specific employers of interest.
 There is also the possibility of choosing an appropriate individual from an organization’s staff list.

-Whether or not you can reference a personal connection, a polite, well-written, and concise email often yields a reply.1 The best first step usually is to request an informational interview to learn more about the organization and its work.
-In normal times, in-person meetings are best; in our current circumstances, phone conversations or online meetings via Zoom or Skype will be imperative.
+Whether or not you can reference a personal connection, a polite, well-written and concise email often yields a reply.1 The best first step usually is to request an informational interview to learn more about the organization and its work.

 Make Your Case